-Media Type App Studio App and issues Kindle eBook ePub HTML5 Publications iOS Single App Description A standards-based format with a customizable, brandable reader A format that lets you publish in the Amazon Kindle store A standard, book-centric format supported by many readers A standard, HTML5 based format supported by all major browsers A ready to submit iOS compatible App, no coding required!
+Media Type App Studio App and Issues Kindle eBook ePub HTML5 Publication s iOS Single App Android App Descriptio n A standards-based format with a customizab le, brandable reader A format that lets you publish in the Amazon Kindle store A standard, book- centric format supported by many readers A standard, HTML5 based format supported by all major browsers A ready to submit iOS compatible App, no coding required!
+A ready to submit Android App, no coding required!
 Best for Corporate and magazines Books Books Online brochures, catalogs, magazines and any other web content Corporate brochures, catalogs, books.
-Reader Branded reader (customizable) Kindle Kindle, Nook, Google, Apple iBooks.
-Browser extension, Sigil, Calibre Any standard compliant Web Browser like Google Chrome, Mozilla Firefox, Safari etc. A ready to use app with an inbuilt reader supporting HTML content and interactivity.
-Platforms iPad, iPhone, Android tablets Multiple Multiple Multiple iPad and iPhone Layout From QuarkXPress Built into reader application Built into reader application (for reflowable ePub) or from QuarkXPress (for fixed-layout ePub) From QuarkXPress From QuarkXPress Content Text, pictures, video, slide Text and pictures Text, pictures, video, slide shows, HTML Text, pictures, video, slide shows, HTML interactivity, and more Text, pictures, video, slide shows, HTML interactivity, and more
+Corporate brochures, catalogs, books.
+Reader Branded reader (customiza ble) Kindle Kindle, Nook, Google, Apple iBooks, Browser extension, Supported browsers are: Chrome, Safari, Edge, Firefox, A ready to use app with an built in reader supporting HTML A ready to use app with an built in reader supporting HTML content and interactivity

-Media Type App Studio App and issues Kindle eBook ePub HTML5 Publications iOS Single App shows, HTML, interactivity, and more interactivity, and more Distribution Apple App Store, Android app stores Amazon Kindle store Third-party Self hosted server Apple App Store Available for QuarkXPress?
-QuarkXPress 9.5 and later QuarkXPress 9.3 and later QuarkXPress 9.0 and later QuarkXPress 2016 and later QuarkXPress 2017 Available for QPS?
-QPS 9.5 and later - QPS 9.0 and later Cost Varies depending on number of issues you want to sell No cost for authoring and publishing in bookstore, but Amazon may demand a portion of the profits from sales No cost for authoring; distribution arrangement varies by distributor No cost of authoring; hosting the content may incur some cost No cost of building iOS apps.
-Cost is involved when submitting the production app to the app store for distribution
+Media Type App Studio App and Issues Kindle eBook ePub HTML5 Publication s iOS Single App Android App Sigil, Calibre and Opera. content and interactivit y Platforms iPad, iPhone, Android tablets Multiple Multiple Multiple iPad and iPhone Android devices Layouts From QuarkXPre ss Build into reader application Built into reader application (for reflowable ePub) or from QuarkXPre ss (for fixed- layout ePub) From QuarkXPre ss From QuarkXPre ss From QuarkXPress Content Text, pictures, video, slideshows, HTML, interactivit y, and more Text and pictures Text, pictures, video, slideshows, HTML interactivit y, and more Text, pictures, video, slideshows, HTML interactivit y and more Text, pictures, video, slideshows, HTML interactivit y and more Text, pictures, video, slideshows, HTML interactivity and more Distributio n Apple App Store, Android app stores Amazon Kindle store Third party Self hosted server Apple App Store Google Play Store Available for QuarkXPr ess?
+QuarkXPre ss 9.5 and later QuarkXPre ss 9.3 and later QuarkXPre ss 9.0 and later QuarkXPre ss 2016 and later QuarkXPre ss 2017 and later QuarkXPress 2018 and later Available for QPS?
+QPS 9.5 and later QPS 9.0 and later Cost Varies depending on number of issues you want to sell No cost for authoring and publishing in bookstore, but No cost for authoring; distributio n arrangeme nt varies by No cost for authoring; hosting the content may incur some cost No cost for building iOS apps.
+Cost is involved when submitting No cost for building Android apps.
+Cost is involved when submitting the production app